reedm121/RemnantsGame/README.md

 - Matthew Davidson

 ## Gameplay
 The game is a simple survival game.
-You must gather enough food and water to survive, whcile also making sure to build a fire to last through the cold night.
+You must gather enough food and water to survive, while also making sure to build a fire to last through the cold night.

 ## Assets
 All assets (art and sound) were done by Reed Gantz.